 Shallaki supplements are used extensively as an anti-arthritic and anti-inflammatory product.
-Due to its anti-inflammatory property, it is used for treating fibrositis, osteoarthritis, rheumatoid arthritis, myositis, low back pain and gout.
+Due to its anti-inflammatory property, it is used for alleviating the symptoms of fibrositis, osteoarthritis, rheumatoid arthritis, myositis, low back pain and gout.
 The therapeutic property of Shallaki includes decrease in swelling, joint restoration and enhancement of blood-supply to increased mobility, inflamed joints, amelioration and pain relief.

-- Reduces inflammation of joints, hence a natural aid for Arthritis
+- Helps to reduce inflammation of joints, hence beneficial for arthritis patients

 - Safe, powerful and all natural dextoxifier

-- Cleans blood vessels, breaks down and clears cholesterol buildup
+- Helps clean blood vessels, break down and clear cholesterol buildup

 - Supports the natural inflammation response of the body